Voya vs Vanguard

 Our Recommendations

-High-Powered Stock Trading: Schwab with thinkorswim will provide the closest thing to professional-level trading.
+High-Powered Stock Trading: Schwab with thinkorswim has near-professional features.

-Small Accounts: Schwab has no minimum investment amount for either brokerage or automated accounts.
+Small Accounts: Schwab imposes no minimum on brokerage or automated investing.

-Long-Term Investing & Retirement Saving: Schwab and Fidelity are very good for do-it-yourselfers.
-For advisory accounts, we would stick with the same two.
+Long-Term Investing & Retirement Saving: Schwab and Fidelity shine for self-directed traders or advisory relationships.

 New Account Promotions